esnt/stat386-blog-theme/_posts/2022-08-01-sample-post.md

 image: /assets/images/blog-image.jpg
 ---
 ```
-Note that the layout should stay as "post", but all the other fields you need to update with the information for your particular blog post.
+For this theme, the layout should stay as "post".
+All the other fields should be updated with the information for your particular blog post.
 The blog image should be a .jpg or .png file that you should add to the folder "assets/images".
 Don't make it too large or the page will take longer to load (500-800 KB is a good size).
-The file path should be okay to leave as "/assets/images/" in the header area.
+Leave the file path as "/assets/images/" in the header area.

 3. Write the body of the blog using markdown.
 For more information about writing with markdown, see the following
 * [Mastering Markdown](https://guides.github.com/features/mastering-markdown/)